-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+• taken reasonable steps for the prevention and detection of fraud and other irregularities.

-The statement of accounts presents a true and fair view of the financial position of the Council at 31st March 2019, and its income and expenditure for the year then ended.
+The statement of accounts presents a true and fair view of the financial position of the Council at 31st March 2020, and its income and expenditure for the year then ended.

 Signed :

-Gary Ferguson CPFA Corporate Finance Manager (Chief Finance Officer)
+Gary Ferguson CPFA

+Corporate Finance Manager (Chief Finance Officer)